Taywee/args/README.md

 It:

-* Lets you handle flags, flag+value, and positional arguments simply and elegently, with the full help of static typechecking.
+* Lets you handle flags, flag+value, and positional arguments simply and elegantly, with the full help of static typechecking.
 * Allows you to use your own types in a pretty simple way.
 * Lets you use count flags, and lists of all argument-accepting types.
 * Allows full validation of groups of required arguments, though output isn't pretty when something fails group validation.
 User validation functions are accepted.
 Groups are fully nestable.
 * Generates pretty help for you, with some good tweakable parameters.
-* Lets you customize all prefixes and most separators, allowing you to create an infinite number of different argument syntaxes
+* Lets you customize all prefixes and most separators, allowing you to create an infinite number of different argument syntaxes.
 * Lets you parse, by default, any type that has a stream extractor operator for it.
 If this doesn't work for your uses, you can supply a function and parse the string yourself if you like.
 * Lets you decide not to allow separate-argument value flags or joined ones (like disallowing `--foo bar`, requiring `--foo=bar`, or the inverse, or the same for short options).
-* Allows you to create subparsers, to reuse arguments for multiple commands and to refactor your command's logic to a function or lambda
+* Allows you to create subparsers, to reuse arguments for multiple commands and to refactor your command's logic to a function or lambda.
 * Allows one value flag to take a specific number of values (like `--foo first second`, where --foo slurps both arguments).
-* Allows you to have value flags only optionally accept values
+* Allows you to have value flags only optionally accept values.
-* Provides autocompletion for bash
+* Provides autocompletion for bash.

 # What does it not do?